top of page

 • Detailed medical letters from medical practitioners.

-What is undue hardship mean?
+What does undue hardship mean?

 A situation where accommodating a student with disabilities leads to unreasonable and excessive challenges for AHASTI.
 This includes but is not limited to situations where: